theheking/intro-to-r/content/6_datavisualisation.md

 First, you'll need to install the ggubr, load it into your library and plot your boxplot.

-Need to first check what type of test is appropriate.
+First, we need to determine what type of test is appropriate.
 You need to check:

 1. Data type
 2. Comparing the number of groups
 3. The number of n per group
 4. The data distribution, outlier status and more.

 1. We know the `genome_size` is numeric and `cit` status is categorical.